Dungeons & Dragons (2000 film): Reboot

 By February 2018, the project had reentered development as a co-production with Brian Goldner and Stephen Davis producing from Paramount Pictures, and Allspark Pictures.
 Negotiations began with Chris McKay to serve as director.
 David Leslie Johnson-McGoldrick had completed a draft of the script.
 In March 2019, it was revealed that Michael Gillio had completed a rewrite of Johnson-McGoldrick's work with studio executives expressing excitement for the film.
 The studio began negotiations to casting for the roles.

 In July 2019, John Francis Daley and Jonathan Goldstein entered early negotiations to direct the film.
 By January 2020, the filmmaking duo announced that they had co-written a new draft of the script.

+The film, entitled Honor Among Thieves, was released in March 2023.
+Starring Chris Pine, Michelle Rodriguez, Regé-Jean Page, Justice Smith, Sophia Lillis and Hugh Grant, it received largely positive reviews from critics and audiences, but was commercially unsuccessful.